My buddy Stan and I started his bathroom remodel project by tearing out the old claw-foot tub.

 Blame it on normal.

-So me owning a truck simply meant that I had more stuff to lug around – and to prove the point, after I came home from the farm pit, my wife told me she needed the truck.
+So me owning a truck simply meant that I had more stuff to lug around – and to prove the point, a couple of hours after I got home from the farm pit, my wife told me she needed the truck.

 I handed her the keys and she sped off trailing a cloud of dust.
 About an hour later, the dust cloud returned.

-“Help me unload the truck” she said and there in the bed of my pickup truck was an old claw-foot bathtub, a toilet and a couple of iron towel racks.
+“Help me unload” she said and there in the bed of my pickup truck was an old claw-foot bathtub, a toilet and a couple of iron towel racks.

-“I spotted them in the farm pit and got a little help loading,” she said, “won’t they look great in the garden filled with flowers?
+“Ellen spotted them in the farm pit and we got a little help loading,” she said, “won’t they look great filled with flowers?
 So if you could just haul them over there…”